Israel and the Kurds strive to maintain post-US relationship

 Israel’s ‘favorite nation’

 Relations between Israel and the Kurds go back more than 60 years.
-The periphery doctrine, a foreign policy strategy that called for Israel to develop close strategic alliances with non-Arab state and non-state actors in the Middle East that were resisting the hostility of Arab countries, was adopted by Israeli prime minister David Ben-Gurion in the early days of the state’s existence.
+The periphery doctrine, a foreign policy strategy that called for Israel to develop close strategic alliances with non-Arab states and non-state actors in the Middle East that were resisting the hostility of Arab countries, was adopted by former prime minister David Ben-Gurion in the early days of the state’s existence.

 A few years later, Ben-Gurion’s emissaries visited Iraqi Kurdish leader Mustafa Barzani.

-“The reasons for this phenomenon,” he continued, “are multiple: the convivial relations between Jewish and Muslim Kurds in Iraqi Kurdistan, and the help Israel provided the Kurds in Iraq in the 1960s….
-At some point, the PKK fighters that were trained by the Syrians in Lebanon’s Beqaa Valley cooperated with the PLO against Israel, but historically, the Kurdish narrative sees Israel as a positive element while the Israelis believe that the Kurds are the only nation in the region that can have genuinely friendly relations with Israel.”
+Zaken continued: “The reasons for this phenomenon are multiple: the convivial relations between Jewish and Muslim Kurds in Iraqi Kurdistan, and the help Israel provided the Kurds in Iraq in the 1960s… At some point, the PKK fighters that were trained by the Syrians in Lebanon’s Bekaa Valley cooperated with the PLO against Israel, but historically, the Kurdish narrative sees Israel as a positive element, while the Israelis believe that the Kurds are the only nation in the region that can have genuinely friendly relations with Israel.”

 By the end of the 1980s, Israel and Jewish communities around the globe repeatedly expressed their support for the Kurds.

-During the 1991 Gulf War, some Jewish organizations in the United States waged a campaign against the persecution of Kurds by the Iraqi government, and soon after the fall of Saddam Hussein, Israeli prime minister Ariel Sharon and Kurdish leaders Masoud Barzani and Jalal Talabani were rather open about the good relations between Israel and the Kurds.
+During the 1991 Gulf War, some US Jewish organizations in the waged a campaign against the persecution of Kurds by the Iraqi government.
+Soon after the fall of Saddam Hussein, then-prime minister Ariel Sharon and Kurdish leaders Masoud Barzani and Jalal Talabani were rather open about the good relations between Israel and the Kurds.
 It is not rare to see Israeli flags in Iraqi Kurdistan, and in 2007, a bilingual Hebrew-Kurdish magazine, Israel-Kurd, was published in Erbil.

 Beyond Iraq